strawlab/ros_sql/README.rst

 No, the ROS message definition is not stored in the database.
 If your ROS installation changes the definition of a message type, ros_sql will raise an error because the md5sum of the message definition has changed.
-However, the data is all still in the database with a fairly natural conversion.
+However, the data are all still in the database with a fairly natural conversion.

 What happens if I upgrade ros_sql - will I lose my database?